nanobox-io/nanobox-docs/source/local-dev/nanobox-config-yml.html.md

 title: Nanobox config.yml
 ---

-The first time `nanobox dev` is run, Nanobox creates a `.nanobox` directory in your user home directory.
+The first time a `nanobox dev` or `nanobox sim` command is run, Nanobox creates a `.nanobox` directory in your user home directory.
 Inside of this directory, you can either find or create a `config.yml` file.
 The `.nanobox/config.yml` configuration options for your Nanobox virtual machine (VM).

 #### .nanobox/config.yml
 ```yaml